Zaptyp/wulkanowy-web/README.md

 ```

 # Features
-* logging in using the email, password and symbol
+* logging in using the email, password
 * light and dark theme

 # Api